The Economist editorial stance: Global warming

 The paper maintained its original support for invasion throughout 2003, but expressed unhappiness as to how it was unfolding, in particular the failure to find any stockpiles or other evidence of weapons of mass destruction.
 It chastised the Bush administration in July 2003 for its "incomprehensible" defence of its post-war planning.
 In 2007 the paper disavowed its original judgment in support of the invasion, describing the war a "debacle" that "has inflicted fear, misery and death on its intended beneficiaries".

-The episode is remembered by the newspaper’s readers, critics and journalists alike.
+The episode is remembered by the newspaper's readers, critics and journalists alike.
 In 2017 The Economist wrote: "A newspaper cannot publish for 174 years without some mistakes.
 This one has made its share.
 We thought Britain was safe in the European exchange-rate mechanism just weeks before it crashed out; we opined, in 1997, that Indonesia was well placed to avoid financial crisis; we noted in 1999 that oil, at $10 per barrel, might well reach $5, almost perfectly timing the bottom of the market; and in 2003 we supported the invasion of Iraq."

+China

+The Economist has been noted to generally take a bearish stance on the Chinese economy and political system.